-This section provides an introduction to the ESL language by introducing a second example, Bench3, which is provided in the ESL example directory.
+This section introduces the ESL language with a second example, Bench3, which is provided in the ESL example directory.
 The program illustrates many of the basic ESL features and the remainder of this section examines, line by the line, the components of the program.
-The listing in Bench3 contains line numbers for identification only - these are not part of the program.
+The listing of Bench3 contains line numbers for identification only - these are not part of the program.